Lillo-S-p-a/ReinforceStrategyCreatorV2/docs/introduction.md

 ## Purpose of the System

 ReinforceStrategyCreatorV2 is an advanced financial trading strategy development platform that leverages reinforcement learning (RL) to create, train, and evaluate automated trading strategies.
-The system simulates market interactions using historical financial data and employs deep reinforcement learning algorithms to develop strategies that can adapt to market conditions and make profitable trading decisions.
-This platform serves as a comprehensive framework for algorithmic trading research and development, combining machine learning, technical analysis, and financial performance metrics into a single, integrated system.
+The system currently supports **simulated paper trading**, where market interactions are simulated using frequently refreshed real market data (e.g., fetching the last 2 days of 1-minute candles from Yahoo Finance at each decision interval) for feature engineering and signal generation, with order execution then simulated.
+It employs deep reinforcement learning algorithms to develop strategies that can adapt to these simulated market conditions and make profitable trading decisions.
+This platform serves as a comprehensive framework for algorithmic trading research and development, combining machine learning, technical analysis, and financial performance metrics into a single, integrated system. **Note: The system is not yet connected to a live brokerage for real-time order submission or management of a live paper trading account.**

 ## Goals of the System